 The discussion questions are designed to help deepen your understanding of a week's topic.
 Readings for discussions will be posted with the question in the discussion tool.
 Please give a substantive response to the question and create a dialogue with your peers.
 The way the discussion works is that you must create an initial post before you will be able to see any other posts.
 You are required to post to two other students, but don't limit yourself to that.
 Your first post is due on Wednesday at 11:59 p.m. of each week.
-Please reply to two other posts by Friday at 11:59 p.m.
+Please reply to two other posts by Saturday at 11:59 p.m.
 Feel free to comment on as many as you would like.
-The discussion will close on Friday at 11:59 p.m.
-Original posts are worth 1 point (but you can lose points for lack of effort), and each reply is worth 1 point.
+The discussion will close on Saturday at 11:59 p.m.
+Original posts are worth 2 points (but you can lose points for lack of effort), and two replies is worth 1 point.
+There are no make ups if you miss the deadline.